 Why this toolkit?

-This toolkit is aimed at policymakers and practitioners who would like to evolve towards ensuring the wellbeing and dignity of older persons in need of care.
+This toolkit is intended to support at policymakers and practitioners who would like to evolve towards ensuring the wellbeing and dignity of older persons in need of care.
 It shows how they can adopt a rights-based approach in long-term care policies and daily practice.

 It has been developed by AGE Platform Europe, a Europe-wide platform of organisations advocating for the rights and wellbeing of older persons.
 AGE aims to voice the interests and expectations of the 30 million older persons who belong to its member organisations, by facilitating the exchange of views and practices and influencing the policies of European Union institutions.